-ICON (ICX): Revolutionizing the Blockchain Landscape in Korea and Beyond
+ICON (ICX): Growing the Korean Blockchain Landscape

 The largest blockchain project in South Korea, ICON Network (ICX) is connecting online communities with businesses in banking, healthcare, government, and more.